 The female lays about a dozen dark brown, spiral-shaped soft cases, then wedges them in a rock crevice where they can harden in safety.

 The shark pup takes about 12 months to hatch from the case.
 It hangs out in the shallow waters until it is big enough to swim deeper.

 5. Southern rock lobster

-Southern rock lobster mums attach eggs to the long hairs under their tails and the babies develop for three to five months before hatching.
+Southern rock lobster mums attach eggs to the long hairs under their tails and the babies develop for 3 to 5 months before hatching.

-When baby lobsters hatch they fend for themselves in the open ocean.
-They shed their shells every four to six weeks while they grow quickly until about two years old, when they reach maturity.
+When baby lobsters hatch, they fend for themselves in the open ocean.
+They shed their shells every 4 to 6 weeks while they grow quickly until about 2years old, when they reach maturity.